smartcontractkit/chainlink-fullstack/README.md

 yarn install
 ```

-Start up the local Hardhat network and deploy all contracts
+Start up the local Hardhat network and deploy all contracts:

 ```bash
 yarn chain
 ```

-Start up the local development server to make the front-end app running at http://localhost:3000
+In a second terminal start up the local development server run the front-end app:

 ```bash
 yarn dev
 ```